President & CEO, Northwest African American Museum (NAAM)

-LaNesha DeBardelaben is Executive Director of the Northwest African American Museum (NAAM) in Seattle, Washington.
+LaNesha DeBardelaben is President & CEO of the Northwest African American Museum (NAAM) in Seattle, Washington.
 Under her leadership, NAAM is repositioning itself for accelerated growth.
 Prior, she was Senior Vice President of Education & Exhibitions at the Charles H. Wright Museum of African American History in Detroit, Michigan.
 Her 15+ year career in museums began at the National Museum of Kenya in Africa in 2001, and she has studied museums and libraries internationally in Ghana, South Africa, England, Germany, and Israel.

 She has a Bachelor of Arts in history and secondary education from Kalamazoo College; a Master of Arts in history and museum studies from the University of Missouri in St. Louis; a Master of Library Science in archives management from Indiana University-Bloomington; Master of Arts in Comparative Black History from Michigan State University; and is currently pursuing a PhD.